 Now that I’ve had four babies, I understand what the mommy pooch is, and exactly how to heal the pooch, so you can see your abs again.

 If you are a new mom wanting to give up on ever seeing your abs again, don’t give up yet!
 I have learned what works and what doesn’t work.
 Especially after my 4th baby.
 Being pregnant during a pandemic, and giving birth at the end of the pandemic with a more significant challenge than in my previous three pregnancies.
 Still, I figured it out, and I am now 1 year postpartum with my abs back and feeling really good.
 I am able to run, do jumping jacks, and do box jumps without any incontinence.
 I am also able to jump rope lightly and hope to be able to fully jump rope with no issues soon (for some reason this is the hardest for me!).

-I also really want you to understand what is going on behind the mommy tummy.
+I also really want you to understand what is going on behind the mommy’s tummy.
 What are the hormones, chemicals, and factors that cause the fat to stick to the stomach?

-What is going on behind the scenes of the mommy tummy?
+What is going on behind the scenes in the mommy’s tummy?

 Pregnancy and postpartum cause a rush and drop of various hormones.
 In pregnancy, estrogen is very high.
 Once the baby arrives, estrogen drops quickly along with progesterone.
 Prolactin for breastfeeding kicks into high gear when estrogen and progesterone drop.
 During these fluctuations, your body can want to cling to extra fat and nutrients in the midsection particularly.